byronpendason/byronpendason.github.io/young_penda.md

 The confused look on Penda's face spoke volumes to the witch.
 "Never mind," she said, "Just make sure you don't die before Edwin.
 I know the questions you're wanting to ask, but I will humour you and allow you to ask them. *After* you come in."

 Penda entered the hut.
-"What do you know about the ettin in the swamp that terrorises the town on the swamp's edge?"
+"What do you know about the ettin in the swamp that terrorises the town of Hrethfeld?"

 "His name is Wāse," Rowena replied, "Would you like me to tell you about him, or *show* you his story?"